PeterMTaylor/CodeAuditRD/README.md

 The following list attributes the developers for their time and their code in making CodeAudit to where we are at today.
 * Javy de Koning.
 Not licensed.
 Allow Powershell modules with AppVeyor. https://github.com/javydekoning/AppVeyorDemo
 * Iain Brighton.
 MiT licensed.
-Powershell script to polish up documentation. https://github.com/iainbrighton/PScribo
+Powershell script to polish up Output documentation as text, HTML, XML and/or Microsoft Word format https://github.com/iainbrighton/PScribo
 * Francois-Xavier Cat.
 MIT licensed.
 Powershell script ideas and tips. https://github.com/lazywinadmin
 * Dima Stadub.
 Not licensed.
 Download Github release files using Powershell and unpack zip file. https://github.com/stadub/PowershellScripts